 When you tend to spend most of your day working in one and only one application, a larger monitor usually makes the biggest difference.
 Graphics and video professionals are key types of workers who benefit most from large monitors; being able to see more of the image at a higher resolution is critical in making the right changes and decisions related to the task at hand.

 Setting up dual monitors is useful for those who frequently use more than one application at a time.
-The IT engineers that work for Landon Technologies, Inc. often need to monitor both a network process and their email client while working on high-priority issues… and using two monitors makes it much easier to handle this.
+The IT Support engineers that work for Landon Technologies, Inc. often need to monitor both a network process and their email client while working on high-priority issues… and setting up two monitors makes it much easier to handle this.

 There are, of course, many people who would benefit from having multiple and large monitors.
 In general, if you can benefit from multiple monitors, you can also benefit from larger monitors – developers and video editors, in particular, benefit greatly from both.

-Of course, we can’t always give everyone the best environment possible, and deciding which approach is most desirable for a particular employee can be confusing.
+Of course, setting up a dual monitor cannot always give everyone the best environment possible, and deciding which approach is most desirable for a particular employee can be confusing.
 Even though it may be clear which approach works best for one employee, others may have less obvious needs.

 When setting up multiple monitors it’s clearly desirable to give everyone two or three huge monitors, providing IT Support to our clients has frequently involved identifying the most productive way to upgrade both the size and the number of workstations for a company’s needs.